Skip to content

 Completion Tracking

-CompletionWatcher lets you await the final status of any job, live-streamed via PostgreSQL LISTEN/NOTIFY, with zero manual polling.
+CompletionWatcher lets you await the final status of a job using PostgreSQL LISTEN/NOTIFY instead of polling.

 Parameters